1. HOME

 2006 Associate professor, Department of Plastic Surgery, Kyorin University.

-2009 Professor and Chair, Department of Plastic and Reconstructive Surgery, Graduate School of Science, Tokyo Medical and Dental University.
+2009 Professor and Chairperson, Department of Plastic and Reconstructive Surgery, Graduate School of Science, Tokyo Medical and Dental University.

-2017 Professor and Chair, Department of Plastic and Reconstructive Surgery, Graduate School of Medicine, The University of Tokyo.
+2017 Professor and Chairperson, Department of Plastic and Reconstructive Surgery, Graduate School of Medicine, The University of Tokyo.

 International Associate Editor, Plastic and Reconstructive Surgery ® (2019-2022)